arcionlabs/arcion-docs/content/docs/source-setup/Mariadb.md

         catalog: tpch
         interval-ms: 10000
     ```
-For a detailed explanation of configuration parameters in the extractor file, read: [Extractor Reference]({{< ref "/docs/references/extractor-reference" >}} "Extractor Reference")
+For a detailed explanation of configuration parameters in the extractor file, read: [Extractor Reference]({{< ref "/docs/references/extractor-reference" >}} "Extractor Reference").